 The Company has a whistleblowing system for compliance and is always seeking ways to improve this system.
-In Japan, Group employees can use a telephone call, e-mail, letter or other method to contact the representative Executive Officer, Compliance Officer, general manager of the Corporate Legal Division or an external attorney about a compliance problem or for a consultation.
-In the Americas, there is a whistleblowing system for North America.
-In Europe, there is a 24-hour, multi-language whistleblowing system.
-There is also a whistleblowing system for China and whistleblowing systems for subsidiaries in Southeast Asia.
+In Japan, Group employees can use a telephone call, e-mail, letter or other method to contact the President & CEO, Compliance Officer, general manager of the Legal Division or an external attorney about a compliance problem or for a consultation.
+The Group has established contacts for notification and consultation with the full regional coverage in North America, Europe, China and Southeast Asia.

-In the fiscal year of 2017, this whistleblowing system was used 27 times in Japan and 41 times overseas.
+In fiscal 2018, this whistleblowing system was used 23 times in Japan and 24 times overseas.
 No reports involved a serious violation of a law or regulation.

 When a whistleblowing report is received, an investigation is performed while ensuring that there will be no negative consequences for the individual who submitted the whistleblowing report.
 Departments involved in this investigation determine a solution in a timely manner.
-The Compliance Officer submits reports to the Audit Committee about these whistleblowings on a regular basis.
+The Compliance Officer submits reports to the Audit Committee about these whistleblowing on a regular basis.